billbrod/foveated-metamers/README.md

 4. Train the participant.
 Say:

 > Now, we'll do two brief training runs, each of which will last about a minute.
-> In the first, you'll be comparing natural images and noise patches; the goal
+> In the first, you'll be comparing natural images and noise; the goal is so you
-> is so you understand the basic structure of the experiment.
-In the second,
+> understand the basic structure of the experiment.
+In the second, you'll be
-> you'll be comparing those same natural images to some of the stimuli from the
+> comparing those same natural images to some of the stimuli from the
 > experiment; some will be easy, some hard.
 You'll receive feedback at the end
 > of the run, to make sure you understand the task.
 I'll remain in the room to
 > answer any questions.